liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/00-intro.markdown

 2. Update `GuestbookLocalServiceImpl`'s `addGuestbook`, `updateGuestbook`, and
    `deleteGuestbook` methods to invoke the guestbook indexer.

-In this section, you're just making sure that the proper fields on guestbook documents are indexed, and then you're modifying the service layer to update the search index when you persist the entity.
-Since there's no real reason to search for guestbooks in the UI, only the back-end work is necessary.
-You'll get to implement UI updates to enable searching for guestbook entries at the end of the Search and Indexing section.
+Since there's no reason to search for guestbooks in the UI, only the back-end work is necessary.